wmoore12921292/jquery.taketumblr/README.md

 TakeTumblr can currently take these types of posts: text, links, photo, audio, video.
 I don't use the other types of posts, like chats or quotes, but they would be pretty easy to add if you'd like to add them.

+Note - For photo, audio, and video posts, the embed object is taken as the body, and the caption as the title.

 USAGE:

 See demo.html